Non-equilibrium cumulants within model A from crossover to first-order phase transition side: Introduction

-Taking into account the apparently different out-of-equilibrium influences, we continue the previous study~\cite{Jiang:2015hri,Jiang:2015cnt,Jiang:2016duk} and simulate the dynamical processes of the critical field within the Langevin framework of Model A based on an event-by-event analysis.
-We present a detailed study of the dynamical cumulants in different phase transition scenarios and on the hypothetical freeze-out lines.
-In addition, we note that the method of Fokker-Plank equations~\cite{Mukherjee:2015swa,Jiang:2017sni}, the ensemble dual of the Langevin equation, is equivalent to the Langevin dynamics for Markov processes.
-On the other hand, it is an open question for the equivalence between the two descriptions when considering the non-Markov effects in heavy ion collisions.
+According to the classification of dynamic universality, the QCD chiral phase transition in heavy-ion collisions belongs to Model H, since it is governed by five conserved hydrodynamic modes~\cite{Rev1977,Ma1976,Son:2004iv,Chao:2020kcf,Nahrgang:2020yxm,De:2020yyx,Schweitzer:2021iqk}.
+Dynamical models with hydrodynamic background, such as chiral hydrodynamics~\cite{Paech:2003fe,Nahrgang:2011mg,Nahrgang:2011vn,Herold:2013bi,Herold:2014zoa} and Hydro+~\cite{Stephanov:2017ghc,Rajagopal:2019xwg,Du:2020bxp} have been developed to describe the medium expansion and the critical mode evolution of QCD phase transition in heavy-ion collisions.
+However, besides the numerical complexities of these models, the equation of state, the transport coefficients, and the freeze-out scheme in the vicinity of the critical point still needs careful discussions.
+The numerical calculations of cumulants are even more challenging when the long range correlation of high-order fluctuations~\cite{An:2020vri} and the nonzero-momentum critical modes are considered for different phase transition scenarios, thus it is worth employing the simplified relaxational model A and/or diffusive model B ~\cite{Mukherjee:2015swa,Jiang:2017sni,Jiang:2017fas,Jiang:2017mji,Sakaida:2017rtj,Nahrgang:2018afz,Rougemont:2018ivt,Nahrgang:2020yxm} to study the dynamical phase transition at a broader chemical potential regions.

+Based on the event-by-event Langevin equation, we detailed study the dynamical evolution of the $\sigma$ field's cumulants in different phase transition scenarios and on the hypothetical freeze-out line.
+Some preliminary results of the dynamical cumulants in various phase transition scenarios are provided in the proceedings~\cite{Jiang:2017fas,Jiang:2017mji}.
+Here, more calculations and discussions are presented, including those involving the impact of the initial temperature on evolution and the dynamical cumulants on the hypothetical freeze-out lines.
 The paper is organized as follows: In Sec.~\ref{sec:model}, we introduce the dynamical model in detail where the necessary input parameters are exhibited to solve the stochastic equation, including the initial profile, expansion routine of temperature, damping coefficient, and the magnitude of noise.
 In Sec.~\ref{sec:result}, we present the numerical results of $\sigma$ field's cumulants along the given evolution trajectories in both the crossover and the first-order phase transition scenario.
-Afterwards, we illuminate the results of non-equilibrium cumulants on the hypothetical freeze-out lines.
+Afterward, we illuminate the results of non-equilibrium cumulants on the hypothetical freeze-out lines.
 In Sec.~\ref{sec:con}, we close the article by summarizing our main results and discussing future developments.